 9. BioAdvanced Weed and Crabgrass Killer

-Anyone who wants formula options when they shop for the best dandelion killer should take a look at BioAdvanced’s product.
+Anyone who wants formula options when they shop for a dandelion killer should take a look at BioAdvanced’s product.
 It comes in a concentrate, as a ready-to-spray formula, and as a ready-to-use formula.
 It works well on over 200 types of common weeds and crabgrass, and it’ll turn waterproof within an hour of applying it.
 Once 32-ounce bottle will cover up to 6,000 square feet of lawn and give you enough for an even application.

 You get an onboarding thread built into the bottle that makes it quick and easy to hook up to your garden hose to apply it.
-Even though it’s one of the best dandelion killers available, it’s very cost-effective and can fit into any budget.
+Even though it’s one of the best weed killers available, it’s very cost-effective and can fit into any budget.
 Once you spray it, it’ll sink to the weed’s roots and kill them to kill the plant and prevent it from coming back.
 You should be careful when you spray it around your flowers or vegetables because it can easily cause burn marks.

 - Kills over 200 different weeds